Khushi-2005/Home-Hub/README.md

-Homyz is a modern real estate web application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
+HomeHub is a modern real estate web application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
 It provides a platform for users to search, list, book,  and explore various properties, whether for sale or rent.
 The application offers a user-friendly interface, advanced search options, and a seamless user experience.

 ![image](https://github.com/Ananya01Agrawal/Real-estate-Booking-Website/assets/99130567/9dce86bd-771c-493a-821f-bce92039c688)